Chiragjsca/streamlit-G-Sheet-Dashboard-Volume_All_Stocks/README.md

 --------------------------------------------------------------------------------------------------

-📊 Top 250 NSE Stock-Volume Breakout Dashboard – User Guide This dashboard is a complete technical & fundamental analysis platform for the top 250 NSE stocks, plus a full-market scanner for all NSE/BSE equities.
+📊 All NSE Stock-Volume Breakout Dashboard – User Guide This dashboard is a complete technical & fundamental analysis platform for the All NSE NSE stocks, plus a full-market scanner for all NSE/BSE equities.
 It combines live data from Google Sheets, AI analysis (Gemini/Groq), advanced filtering, watchlists, order calculators, bottom‑fishing scores, and dozens of embedded market portals.

 📈 2.
 Live Market Indices (Top Section)
 Displays NIFTY 50, NIFTY NEXT 50, NIFTY MIDCAP 50 and other key indices.